 In January 2018, new U.S. regulations took effect for making federal websites accessible to people with disabilities.
-But what does that mean for the rest of us?
 In this post, we explore how you can use the Web Content Accessibility Guidelines (WCAG 2.0) to make your website more accessible for everyone.

 There are an estimated one billion people around the world with some sort of disability.
 In the U.S. alone, that number could be as high as 20% of the population.
 Many disabilities can make it difficult for people to browse the web.
 In these cases, people often rely on assistive technologies, such as screen readers, magnification software, text readers, head pointers, and motion or eye trackers to access content.

 Unfortunately, if your website or digital product doesn’t include features to support these assistive technologies, it can be difficult, or sometimes impossible, for people with disabilities to have any sort of rewarding experience with your content.
 This has led to an increasing number of lawsuits and subsequent rulings by the U.S. Department of Justice (DOJ) in favor of plaintiffs.
 On January 18, 2018, new regulations under the authority of Section 508 of the Rehabilitation Act will require websites and content of federal agencies to conform to WCAG 2.0 AA accessibility standards.

 How Will the New Federal Regulations Impact my Website?

 While the regulations taking effect in January are specifically for federal agencies, this ruling leaves many wondering how pending similar legislation could impact their own websites.
 The DOJ has stated that it will publish its proposed ruling for all “public accommodations” websites in 2018, which will no doubt have broader implications for the majority of websites.